Sam Mitchell

 212 Butler Library

 Prior to joining the CTL at Columbia, Sam worked as a Graduate Consultant at the Drake Institute for Teaching at Learning at Ohio State University.
-There, she supported the pedagogical and professional development of graduate teaching associates through individual consultation, the design and facilitation of programming on teaching and pedagogy, and the creation of online teaching resources.
-Sam also taught in the department of Sociology at Ohio State University and the department of Sociology and Anthropology at Ohio Wesleyan University.
-In 2023, Sam was awarded the Graduate Associate Teaching Award, the most competitive teaching award available for graduate teaching associates at Ohio State University.
+There, she supported the pedagogical and professional development of graduate teaching associates through consultation, monthly teaching workshops, and the creation of online teaching resources.